jina/refactoring/work-plan.md

 #### Misc To Do

 * refactoring cheat sheet on github repo to share after talk
-* see about reveal js slide jumping to sections for CYA style talk
+* ~~see about reveal js slide jumping to sections for CYA style talk~~ _I think having them pick the order is too confusing; instead, I made the gameplan doc kind of a checklist/questionnaire they can answer as we go through the sections._
 * ~~set up reveal js notes on the repo and how to for jina~~